-We market our offerings using a high-touch OEM solutions model.
-We sell directly to our customers, which include OEMs and suppliers and as described above under "Customers", and for each of our customers we assign a team comprising sales and marketing as well as professional services personnel.
+We market our offerings using a high-touch model in which we sell directly to our customers, which include OEMs and suppliers and as described above under "Customers."
+For each of our customers, we assign a cross-functional team to support development and deployment.
 Our customer contracts are bespoke and vary widely, but generally represent multi-year agreements providing visibility into future revenue and helping to support retention of customer relationships over the long term.

-Our sales and marketing team includes approximately 100 employees.
-This team includes sales representatives, account managers, sales engineers, product managers and marketing experts.
-As we sell our offerings to all major OEMs or their tier 1 suppliers today, our sales strategy is primarily focused on leveraging our existing customer relationships.
+Our sales and marketing team includes sales representatives, account managers, sales engineers, product managers, and marketing experts.
+As we sell our offerings to nearly all major OEMs or their tier one suppliers today, our sales strategy is primarily focused on leveraging our existing customer relationships.
 Account managers typically have longstanding relationships with specific customers and are distributed worldwide to provide local customer coverage.
-We oftentimes utilize customer-specific demo days and proof-of-concepts ("POCs") in which we showcase our technology and capabilities to OEMs and tier 1 suppliers on an individual basis.
+We often utilize trade shows, customer-specific demo days, and proof-of-concept programs ("POCs") to showcase our technology and capabilities to OEMs and tier one suppliers on an individual basis.
 These events help maintain our market presence and awareness of our platform's offerings while also providing opportunities to solicit feedback and input from our customers on our roadmap and future technologies.

 Our professional services organization includes approximately 300 employees.
-These employees work with our customers in the design phase of the vehicle lifecycle to tailor our platform for specific requirements such as branding and also tune the software for the characteristics of a vehicle model.
-Our professional services team also provides post-design phase services through maintenance engagements, particular with respect to our cloud-connected solutions.
+These employees work with our customers in the design phase of the vehicle lifecycle to tailor our platform for specific requirements such as branding and also tune the software for the characteristics of a specific vehicle model or models.
+Our professional services team also provides post-design phase services through maintenance engagements, particularly with respect to our cloud-connected solutions.
 The tight integration of our platform into our customers' design process and their vehicles supports our ability to win future business with those customers.
 Like our sales representatives, our professional services employees often have longstanding relationships with specific customers and are distributed worldwide to provide local customer coverage.